Tom Arthurs Trio

-Following the release of “One Year” with Finnish percussionist Markku Ounaskari and pianist Richard Fairhurst, the Tom Arthurs Trio continues with Berlin-based pianist Marc Schmolling – proposing a music of exquisite beauty, space and spirit, performed by a trio united by friendship and an unwavering commitment to clarity and the divine.
+Following the release of “One Year” with Finnish percussionist Markku Ounaskari and pianist Richard Fairhurst, the Tom Arthurs Trio continues with Berlin-based pianist Marc Schmolling – proposing a music of exquisite beauty, space and spirit, performed by a group united by friendship and an unwavering commitment to clarity and the divine.
 A programme of chamber music composed by Tom, drawing on the tradition of jazz musicians including John Taylor and Kenny Wheeler, but also composers such as Morton Feldman and György Ligeti, various ‘pre-World Music’ traditional musics and beyond.
 You can watch a video trailer of “One Year” by clicking this link.

 A micro-orchestral experience of infinitesimal variation and crystal-clear complexity, three internationally renowned performer-composers congregate in Berlin.